 The shape of the skimmer body should not be overlooked.
 A smooth transition from the skimmer body to the collection cup allows the bubbles to easily rise and fall into the cup for easy removal.
 Cone, hybrid cone and wineglass designs offer the smoothest path for air bubbles to rise into the collection cup with the least resistance.

 An easy-to-use and responsive outlet adjustment is helpful because it allows you to adjust the water level inside your skimmer.
 You can easily fine-tune your skimmer for steady skimmate production and to avoid overflow.
 Many of the newest protein skimmers to hit the market also include bubble plates which reduce turbulence and further increase contact time.

 An air silencer and a collection cup with a drain fitting are also useful.
 They may seem like minor details but can really help keep your skimmer quiet and reduce maintenance.

 Performance aside, you will want to look at the quality of the materials used to build the skimmer.
 Higher quality materials will be more durable and resistant to damages.
 Cast Acrylic is generally considered the best material, followed by extruded acrylic, and then plastic.

 The brand of the skimmer is also important.
 You may find yourself needing technical or warranty support during your ownership of your protein skimmer.
 A reputable company with a customer support team willing to help you during set up or if something goes awry is a true test of the value of their product.
 AquaMaxx, Reef Octopus, Vertex, and Tunze are currently among the best in our industry.

-4If you would like to shop all of the protein skimmers available at Marine Depot, click here.
+To see all of the protein skimmers available now at Marine Depot, click here: https://goo.gl/3nn0yF